Sustainability & our printing process

 It is important to have transparency, authentication, and certificates amongst this massive industry of apparel, where greenwashing and fast fashion is the new norm.
 At Pattern Interrupt, we only use the most sustainable materials and processes possible.

-Our process is 100% non-toxic, utilizing water-based and plant-based ingredients for the screen printing process, and 100% organic cotton materials.
+Our process is 100% non-toxic, utilizing water-based and plant-based ingredients for the screen printing process, and 100% organic cotton or recycled materials.

 Ink

-Unlike most printers who still use toxic plastisol or misleading “eco” inks, which often contain harmful chemicals and known human carcinogens like formaldehyde while releasing toxic gasses such as sulfur dioxide, our production partner is the only screen printing company in North America exclusively using organic, non-toxic, 100% solvent-free water-based inks.
+Unlike most printers who still use toxic plastisol or misleading “eco” inks, which often contain harmful chemicals and known human carcinogens like formaldehyde while releasing toxic gasses such as sulfur dioxide, we ensure to use only non-toxic, 100% solvent-free water-based inks.
 This rare level of dedication requires mastering a more complex process and sourcing costlier raw materials—but the result is a cleaner planet and safer clothing for you.

-Our GOTS-certified organic inks are vegan, cruelty-free, and free of harmful chemicals, heavy metals, and ozone-depleting substances.
-They’re not only the most environmentally friendly inks in the world, but they also produce ultra-soft, long-lasting prints with top durability ratings.
-Every ingredient is plant-based and GMO-free, and even the ink production process returns nutrients back to the earth—making our prints as kind to your skin as they are to the environment.
-Our inks pass the Oeko-Tex® Standard 100 Class 1.
+Our inks are vegan, cruelty-free, and free of harmful chemicals, heavy metals, PVC, phthalates, and ozone-depleting substances.
+They’re not only environmentally friendly, but they also produce ultra-soft, long-lasting prints as kind to your skin as they are to the environment.

 Fabric & dyes

-Our fabrics have all undergone the most comprehensive organic certification process in the industry.
+We are screen printing on either re-used and up-cycled cotton textiles, or new organic cotton pieces.
+Our new fabrics undergo one of the most comprehensive organic certification processes in the textile industry.
 All of our 100% organic cotton is GOTS certified.
-GOTS is the worldwide leading textile processing standard for organic fibers, backed up by independent certification of the entire textile supply chain.
-The aim of the standard is to recognize the requirements to ensure organic status of the textures; from the harvesting of raw materials, to the inks being used.
+GOTS (Global Organic Textile Standard) is the world’s leading textile processing standard for organic fibers, backed by independent certification of the entire supply chain.
+This standard ensures the organic integrity of textiles from the harvesting of raw materials through environmentally and socially responsible processing, including the dyes and chemical inputs used.

 Farming